RayHightower/rayhightower-jekyll/_posts/2012-03-16-cocoaconf-hey-nerd.markdown

 comments: true
 categories: [ Education, iOS, Objective-C ]
 ---
-{% img right /images/cocoaconf-mug.png Official Cocoaconf Mug %}
+{% picture right /images/cocoaconf-mug.png Official Cocoaconf Mug %}
 "Hey Nerd!"

 It was the night before [CocoaConf](http://cocoaconf.com).
 I had just walked into the hotel bar.
 A table full of wise guys (wise as in Stooges, not Sopranos) called out to someone named Nerd.